sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 However, efficient heuristics exist that generate good enough solutions in reasonable time.
 The most widely used heuristic is the greedy algorithm, which processes vertices one after the other.
 This algorithm assigns to each vertex the smallest color that is not already present among its neighbors, and it never backtracks.
-A crucial hyperparameter is the choice of ordering, for which various criteria have been proposed.
+A crucial hyperparameter is the choice of ordering, for which various criteria have been proposed <d-cite key="gebremedhinColPackSoftwareGraph2013"></d-cite>.

 ### Bicoloring

-More advanced coloring techniques can use both modes, such as **bicoloring**.
+A more advanced coloring technique called **bicoloring** allows combining forward and reverse modes, because the recovery of the Jacobian leverages both columns (JVPs) and rows (VJPs) <d-cite key="hossainComputingSparseJacobian1998"></d-cite> <d-cite key="colemanEfficientComputationSparse1998"></d-cite>.

 <!-- TODO: this will be Figure 20 -->
 *TODO*